tessgi/TessGiWebsite/content/pages/data-analysis/data_release_notes.md

        <td colspan="3" ><b> Big update:</b></td>
        <td colspan="5" >
        <p>As of Sector 30, co-trending basis vector (CBV) files only include the first eight principal components for the Single Scale co-trending mode.</p>
-       <p>As a reminder, the pipeline only uses the first eight CBVs for co-trending, because subsequent CBVs are usually dominated by stochastic noise.</p>
+       <p>As a reminder, the pipeline only uses the first eight CBVs for co-trending, because subsequent CBVs are usually dominated by stochastic noise.
+When using CBVs beyond 8, users should check for excess noise being introduced into the detrended light curve</p>
        <p>In Sectors 30–33, the values for CBVs 9–16 are set to 0.</p>
        </td>
        </tr>